What is a blockchain API?

 Types of Blockchain APIs

-Blockchain APIs come in various types, each tailored to serve specific functions and use cases within the blockchain ecosystem.
+Blockchain APIs come in various types, each tailored to serve specific functions and use cases.

-Understanding these different types can help developers choose the right API for their particular needs.
+For a developer to choose the right API for their particular needs, understanding these different types can be helpful.
 Here are some of the most common types of Blockchain APIs:

 1. Data Retrieval APIs: These APIs allow users to query blockchain data, such as transaction histories, block details, and account balances.
 They are essential for applications that need to display or analyze blockchain data without modifying it.